 There are few places for adoptees to turn for help researching their roots.
 They are truly on their own, and in many cases, it costs hundreds to thousands of dollars to search, with no guarantee of success.
 For their Ethiopian mothers and fathers, the situation is worse; there are no resources for them to find their children after adoption, despite having been promised updates.

 BF-EAC started in Andrea’s kitchen with $3,000 and the tech skills of birth mother Claudia Corrigan D’Arcy.
-Today, the organization is registered in Ethiopia, has reunited over 200 adoptees at no cost, provides free services to Ethiopian family members, and maintains a search registry of over 1000 cases.
+Today, the organization is registered in Ethiopia, has reunited over 250 adoptees at no cost to them, provides free services to Ethiopian family members, and maintains a search registry of over 1000 cases.
 We have three highly trained social workers in Ethiopia and volunteers all over the world lending their skills to the cause.
 Andrea and the team work tirelessly on a volunteer basis.

 Adoption is more than joining a family.
 It is also losing a family or a child, and often, trying to find them later in life.
 Adoptees and birth families deserve lifelong post adoption services.
 BF-EAC is proud to provide these services ethically and compassionately.